grc-iit/grc-iit.github.io/docs/30-wisio/01-overview.md

 - **System Administrators** trying to diagnose storage bottlenecks
 - **Researchers** working with data-intensive scientific workflows

-## Use Cases
+## Common Scenarios

 Here are some common scenarios where WisIO helps users:

 1. **Application Performance Analysis**: "My simulation runs slower than expected and I don't know why."

-   - *WisIO identifies unbalanced I/O patterns and provides detailed diagnostics*
+   - _WisIO identifies unbalanced I/O patterns and provides detailed diagnostics_

 2. **Storage System Analysis**: "Our file system performance isn't matching the hardware specifications."

-   - *WisIO reveals specific I/O patterns that impact system performance*
+   - _WisIO reveals specific I/O patterns that impact system performance_

 3. **Workflow Investigation**: "Some stages of our pipeline are much slower than others."
-   - *WisIO pinpoints where and when bottlenecks occur in multi-stage workflows*
+   - _WisIO pinpoints where and when bottlenecks occur in multi-stage workflows_

 ## Getting Started